National Congress of American Indians

 Applicants must possess:

-- Bachelor’s degree in communications or related field;
+- Bachelor’s degree in communications or related field, 10 years' progressive Communications experience may substitute for a degree

 - Excellent writing and editing skills with experience writing for press releases, opinion, the web, and publications;